-- Canister

-- 2. Canister breather
+- 1. Canister - 2.
+Canister breather

-- 3. Fuel tank overflow hose

 This model is equipped with a canister to prevent the discharging of fuel vapor into the atmosphere.
 Before operating this vehicle, make sure to check the following:

 - Check each hose connection. - Check each hose and canister for cracks or damage.
 Replace if damaged. - Make sure that the canister breather is not blocked, and if necessary, clean it.